dionae1/dotfiles/README.md

 - **Shortcuts:**
     For scripts works properly you should configure key shortcuts to:
-    1. `shuffle.sh`: Select a new random wallpaper and theme.
+    1. `wallpaper_shuffle.sh`: Select a new random wallpaper and theme.
-    2. `selector.sh`: Open a wallpaper menu selector and applies it.
+    2. `wallpaper_selector.sh`: Open a wallpaper menu selector and applies it.

 ## 🛠️ Installation